-The default NumPy behavior is to create arrays in either 64-bit signed integers or double precision floating point numbers, int 64 and float, respectively.
-If you expect your arrays to be a certain type, then you need to specify the dtype while you create the array.
+The default NumPy behavior is to create arrays in either 32 or 64-bit signed integers (platform dependent and matches C long size) or double precision floating point numbers.
+If you expect your integer arrays to be a specific type, then you need to specify the dtype while you create the array.